riceissa/issarice.com/wiki/emacs.md

 I've found a need to schedule many tasks days or weeks in advance, to the point where I can't keep all of it straight in my head.
-In junior high and high school I had used paper planners, but since I now have no artificial restriction on computer use, it makes sense to track my tasks in a version-controlled plain text file.
+In junior high and high school I had used paper planners, but since I now have no artificial restriction on computer use (in school, some teachers would not allow laptops in class, and taking a laptop around to all my classes would have been annoying), it makes sense to track my tasks in a version-controlled plain text file.
 Prior to using Org mode, I had used a text file where lines began with the scheduled date, so that I could sort the file to make the imminent tasks